The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are many types of grant of representation but the most common are:

-grant of probate ― where the deceased has left a
+grant of probate ― where the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.